mkkapadi12/mkkapadi12/README.md

 ## Get in Touch

-You can contact me through GitHub or reach out to me through email at your.email@example.com.
+You can contact me through GitHub or reach out to me through email at mayurkapadi12@gmail.com

 ## Follow Me

 If you like what you see on my GitHub, consider following me for updates on my latest projects and activities.

-## License

-All my open-source projects are typically available under the MIT License or an appropriate open-source license.
-Be sure to check the individual project repositories for specific licensing details.

-I'm excited to connect with fellow developers and collaborate on interesting projects.
-Feel free to explore my repositories and get in touch if you have any questions or ideas for collaboration.

 Happy coding!

----

-Customize this README.md with your personal details, projects, and any other information you'd like to share on your GitHub profile.